 Innovation & Entrepreneurship

 Understand the creation of new products and the core concepts of human-centered innovation.
-Take this practical course and be guided through the process from idea generation to business concept.
+Take this practical course and be guided through the process, from idea generation right through to the development of a business concept.

-Learn about the exciting technology of 3D printing and gain practical experience by printing your own creations.
+Learn about the exciting technologies of 3D scanning and printing and gain practical experience by printing your own creations.
 Understand the historical context, current capabilities, and future possibilities of 3D scanning and printing technology.

 Start-up Crash Course: From Idea to Reality